I love all types of outdoor seating but garden benches are my favorite place to have a rest.

 Anyone who visits my home and walks around my gardens knows that I have a LOVE of outdoor seating.

 I have 8 garden beds and 7 garden seating areas.
-Pretty much anywhere you walk in my gardens will take you to a place to sit and admire them.
+Pretty much anywhere you walk in my gardens will take you to a place to sit and admire them or to spend some time in meditation.

 Some can be DIY garden projects, or even freebies, if you scour online sites like Craig’s list.
 They come in a variety of sizes, so they can be created for the space you have available.